nadeemlab/Physics-ArX/README.md

 * **./options/train_options.py** for advanced training options.
 * **./options/test_options.py** for advanced testing options.

+## Datasets
+The best model in our paper was trained with a combination of our internal Memorial Sloan Kettering Cancer Center (MSKCC) data and AAPM Thoracic Auto-segmentation Challenge data (http://aapmchallenges.cloudapp.net/competitions/3).
+Unfortunately, MSKCC data cannot be publicly released due to data privacy concerns.
+However, AAPM data is available publicly.
+We have augmented the AAPM data (which only contained plan CT and OAR segmentations) using our physics-based augmentation techniques followed by geometric (rotation/scale/shear/noise) augmentations to generate perfectly paired pCT/psCBCT/OAR pairs which can be used for training/testing.
+This augmented data is available for download [here](https://zenodo.org/record/5035494#.YNjIqnVKi0o).
+The data needs to be converted to numpy (*.npz) format for training/testing using intructions above.

+An example dataset is generated using ./preprocess/prep_test_data_pseudo_cbct_3D.py.
+The npz file is saved in ./datasets/psAAPM/test folder and the resulting synthetic CT and OAR segmentation, after running the testing script using the trained model, is saved in
+./results/msk_aapm_stabilized_eso4/test_latest/npz_images

 ## Issues
 Please report all issues on the public forum.